chushu10/Cpp-Primer-4th-Edition-Solutions/Chapter-15/BestPractices.md

 - In other words, the interface to the derived type is the combination of both the `protected` and `public` members.
 - When we want to inherit the interface of a base class, then the derivation should be `public`.
 - Regardless of which actual type the object has, the compiler treats the object as if it is a base type object.
 Treating a derived object as if it were a base type is safe, because every derived object has a base sub-object.
 Also, the derived class inherits the operations of the base class, meaning that any operation that might be performed on a base object is available through the derived object as well.
-- On the other hand, an object is not polymorphic its type is known and unchanging.
-The dynamic type of an object (as opposed to a reference or pointer) is always the same as the static type of the object.
-Virtuals are resolved at run time *only* if the call is made through a reference or pointer.
+- `Virtual`s are resolved at run time *only* if the call is made through a reference or pointer.
+Only in these cases is it possible for an object's dynamic type to be unknown until run time.

 |           | Virtual | Non-virtual |
 | :-------: |:-------:|:-----------:|